Middle School Bring-Your-Own-Device FAQ

 Information on how to enroll in Jamf Pro is provided at the start of the school year via TASIS email.
 Students who choose not to enroll in Jamf Pro will have to pay for required apps.

-Besides several website subscriptions, TASIS does not provide software for students using laptops or non-Apple tablets at this time.
+Besides several website subscriptions, TASIS does not provide software for students using laptops or non-Apple tablets.

 Yes.
 However, they will need to make sure there is enough storage space available to install required academic apps and to store their schoolwork.
 Students are still expected to adhere to the School’s Technology Responsible Use Policy.
 In particular, playing video games during the school day—even during breaks—is not permitted.